madMAx43v3r/mmx-node/docs/src/content/docs/guides/installation.md

     volumes:
       - /some/path/to/mmx/node/data:/data
       - /some/path/to/disks:/disks
-    command: './run_harvester.sh -n <some ip or hostname here>:11333'
+    command: './run_harvester.sh -n <some ip or hostname here>'
 ```

 ## Custom storage path